DeannaCarina/StarTrekTimeLoop/README.md

     <li>Navigate the website quickly and effectively</li>
     <li>Quickly find the relevant information I need to be able to play the game</li>
     <li>Have an interesting and in-depth story line to make the game more interesting</li>
+    <li>Have features that will enable me to make the game easier or harder</li>
+    <li>Have the option of background music to add to the overall feel of the game</li>
+    <li>Have a way to track the progress of gameplay</li>
 </ul>

 ##### As the developer I want to...